 April 25 is the day of remembrance for the fallen of all wars, but specifically it commemorates the day Australian and New Zealand Army Corps (ANZACs) landed at Gallipoli in 1915.

-Search for loved ones from Hawke’s Bay who fought in World War One as well as returned servicemen who settled in the Hastings District and are now lying at rest in RSA Service cemeteries.
+You can search names of people from Hawke’s Bay who fought in World War I as well as the names of WWI returned servicemen who settled in Hastings and are now lying at rest in RSA Service cemeteries:

-Have you ever thought about the many streets, buildings, trees, memorials and monuments in our district and wondered, what are these name after or why are they there?
-In the Hastings District many are in remembrance of those people who died and served in world wars.
-For example Russell Street is named after Napier-born, Sir Andrew Russell, who commanded New Zealand soldiers in World War 1 in England, Gallipoli, France and Belgium.
+Have you ever thought about the many streets, memorials and monuments in our district and wondered who they are named for and why are they there?
+In Hastings many streets are named for people who served in conflicts overseas.
+For example Russell Street is named after Napier-born, Sir Andrew Russell, who commanded New Zealand soldiers in World War I in England, Gallipoli, France and Belgium.

 The national Poppy Places project is about ensuring we never forget.

 By using the Poppy (an internationally known symbol) to mark these places, those who pass by will be reminded of their sacrifice.